vidur2/Silk-Road-Game/README.md

 # How to use
 The .py file is the source code which is being edited currently The Unix Executable zip and exe zip both contain beta versions of the app which you can test

+# Features
+All functional programming so its cooler than Java